 Data is to hackersData is to hackers what gold is to pirates.
 To safeguard the riches hidden behind internet-connected systems, businesses often opt for penetration testingbusinesses often opt for penetration testing — whether through a third party or with their internal security team — to reduce the risk of compromise.
 Penetration testingPenetration testing (or pentesting) is a simulated cyber attack and cybersecurity assessmentsimulated cyber attack and cybersecurity assessment to determine security posture and uncover vulnerabilities in a target system, be it a web application or network servernetwork server.

 Anyone who is familiar with pentestingAnyone who is familiar with pentesting would have heard of the three primary forms of pentesting: (i) Black-box, (ii) Gray-box, and (iii) White-box pentesting.
 In this blog post, I will explain what they are and how each differs from the other.
-First used in software testingsoftware testing, each type of pentesting describes a different approach taken by a pentester when designing test cases:
+First used in software testingsoftware testing, each type of pentesting describes a different approach taken by a pentester when designing test casesdifferent approach taken by a pentester when designing test cases:

 - Black-box pentesting: As a business, do you want the pentester to act as if an outsider (or black hat hacker) with little to no knowledge of your systems?